5 Unconventional Places to Scout for Web Work

 If you want a speedier way, try out Google Advanced Search.
 You can customize how your search terms are used, extend the number of results per page, and limit the publish dates.

-Here’s a few examples you can try (limited to “this week” dates):
+Here’s a few examples you can try (tip: limit your search to “this week”):

 - “looking for web designer”

 - “freelance web developer required”

 - “web design needed”

 - “web development needed”

 So you’re really desperate, right?
 No one’s going to your website or responding to your local paper ads.
 No better way to get people to buy your stuff than on eBay.

 If sellers can find people willing to buy a Wizards & Dragons musical snow globe (it’s nice, I’m going to get one), there’s a good possibility that you can get some jobs from there.